hirschan/Dark-Mode-Wikipedia/README.md

 * If you find any issues, [post here](https://github.com/hirschan/Dark-Mode-Wikipedia/issues/21) or create a pull request
 * 13,000+ downloads on Firefox

+## News

+As of 2023-10-25 I started my journey in refactoring this extension since it's grown and is difficult to maintain.
+If you want to check the refactoring work in progress and contribute, please switch branch to: [refactor](https://github.com/hirschan/Dark-Mode-Wikipedia/tree/refactor).
+CSS file will be reduced and I will use `contentScript.js` instead for some dynamic coloring.

 ## Installation
 Can be added as an extension on [Firefox here](https://addons.mozilla.org/firefox/addon/dark-mode-for-wikipedia/).